10 Good Books for Teens

 Books about learning are also really good books for teens because school and studying are such an important part of their lives.
 If your teen can learn something from this book that makes their studying even just 5% more efficient, it will really pay off over the next few years!
 Or if they can get just 5% better at remembering what they learn in class it would make a huge difference in how much they learn.

 I chose Ulrich Boser’s book Learn Better for my list of good books for teens because it’s really practical and no-nonsense.
 He does a good job of explaining what the research shows on learning and which strategies don’t work.
-For instance, highlighting is something many teens do but it doesn’t improve memory at all, according to a number of studies.
+For instance, highlighting passages in the textbook is something many teens do but it doesn’t improve memory at all, according to a number of studies.

 BONUS: Click here to listen to my full interview with Ulrich Boser.